 - Relief for Stomach Problems

-Peppermint oil is a safe and effective alternative to medications like Buscopan in reducing colonic spasms.4 It eases abdominal pain by allowing gas to pass through easily.
+Peppermint oil is a safe and effective alternative to medications like Buscopan in reducing colonic spasms.4 It helps ease abdominal pain by allowing gas to pass through easily.
 Peppermint oil also provides relief for indigestion and upset stomach.

 Research5 has also shown that peppermint oil is effective in improving the symptoms of irritable bowel syndrome (IBS).
 Another show that it has helped reduce total irritable bowel syndrome score by 50 percent among 75 percent of the participants.6